-- Fragmentation in intermediate nodes was abandoned, only Path MTU Discovery. - Layer two address may be integrated into the IPv6 address (ARP unnecessary). - Integrated multicast support (IPv4 requires IGMP). - Nodes auto configuration avoiding the DHCP use. - Datagrams up to 4 Gb (on IPv4 only up to 64 Kb is supported). - Integrated authentication and confidentiality support (IPv4 requires IPSEC).
+- Fragmentation in intermediate nodes was abandoned, only Path MTU Discovery. - Layer two addresses handled by ICMPv6 (IPv4 requires ARP). - Integrated multicast groups support in ICMPv6 (IPv4 requires IGMP). - Nodes auto-configuration avoiding the use of DHCP. - Datagrams up to 4 Gb (on IPv4 only up to 64 Kb is supported). - Integrated authentication and confidentiality support (IPv4 requires IPSEC).